ghanayemm/Barcode-Generator/README.md

 The **Barcode Generator** is a Windows Forms desktop application developed using **C#**.
 It is designed to generate unique 13-digit barcodes for products registered in a company's system.
 The application ensures that each product barcode is unique and follows a structured format where the first two digits represent the abbreviation of the main supplier's name.

-The application provides an easy-to-use interface for managing products and generating barcodes, with the ability to export data to **Excel** or **PDF** directly from the DataGridView.
+The application provides an intuitive interface for managing products, generating barcodes, and exporting data to **Excel** or **PDF** directly from the DataGridView.

 ---